pbek/QOwnNotes/webpage/src/pl/installation/building.md

 Afterward open the project file `src/QOwnNotes.pro` and click on **Build** / **Build Project QOwnNotes**.

-If you k now what you are doing, you can also build QOwnNotes directly in your terminal:
+If you know what you are doing, you can also build QOwnNotes directly in your terminal:

 ```bash
 cd src